komodoooo/sexfetch/README.md

 # sexfetch
-CLI system information tool for unix-like operating systems
+Sexfetch is a command line system information tool for unix-like operating systems written in C